Real application vs web portal? Why we don't do Java/.Net/PHP

 - An app is optimized, it is fast.
 It is not something deported to another server where resources are shared with others.

 - When the different screens are shown, they display everything immediately and they won't change while you process your work, it's not like the web where screens render bits by bits, depending on some loading elements here and there.
-When you click on a field, it won't suddenly jump to another position because some other missing screen elements or formatting styles have loaded in the meantime.
+When you click on a field, it won't suddenly jump to another position because some other missing screen elements or formatting styles eventually loaded in the meantime.
 Our menus are always available and won't cover important screen elements when hovering the mouse on them.
 They drop down or pop up only when YOU decide to display them.

 - On a trip abroad?
 Our applications won't change their language when you drive through Germany, and again when you fly to Italy or Taiwan.
 You keep your environment no matter where you are.
 You can switch the user interface language at will, but again, it's your choice, it's not imposed on you.